Types Of USPS Exams: Beat The Test And Work At US Postal Service

 While everyone can pass the USPS postal exam, preparing for the wrong one can be catastrophic, especially since there is a mandatory waiting period of one year if you fail to meet the minimum score.

-Look up what position you are applying for and understand its duties and responsibilities.
+Look up what position you are applying for and understand its duties and responsibilities

 This means that if you’re taking the USPS 474 mail carrier exam, you will have to go through several scenarios in the shoes of a USPS employee.

 The same can be for the rest of the USPS exams: you will have to handle problems by mail handlers in the USPS 475 mail handler exam, clerks in the USPS 476 clerical exam, and associates in the USPS postal exam 477.
+Keep exploring types of USPS (United States Postal Service) Exams and tests to get a position or job.

 Try to tailor your behavior to that of a USPS employee and be consistent!

-If you are to take the USPS 474, 475, 476, or 477 postal exams, you will take two particular ‘behavioral assessments’ of sorts.
+If you are to take the USPS 474, 475, 476, or 477 postal exams.
+You will take two particular ‘behavioral assessments’.

 These will come in the form of the ‘Describe Your Approach’ and ‘Tell us Your Story’ sections.